Muhammad-Ohee/Blood-Bank-Donation-Project_in_PHP/README.md

      - `getBloodGroup()`: A method that returns the donor's blood group.
      - `displayDonorInfo()`: A method to display the donor's information, including name, blood group, and age.
      - `getName()`: A method that returns the donor's name.
+     - `getBloodGroup()`: A method that returns the donor's blood group.

 ### Part 2: Interface `BloodBankInterface`